 Methodology

 The various methodologies used to extract flight lists, flight events and measurements from trajectory state vectors.
+The code is publically available on GitHub.

 Flight List